Is your theology ready for other worlds?

 Fr Gabriel Funes

 This unusual succession of events in the last few years has completely reversed my previous views.
-The policy shift and these public disclosures strongly suggest to me that we believers may need to be ready sooner rather than later to make room in our theology for E.T.
+They strongly suggest to me that we believers may need – as Fr Funes says – to be ready sooner rather than later to make room in our theology for E.T.

 Apollo Astronaut Neil Armstrong